hammerheim-game/hammerheim-rules/3-warbands/blood-dragon-knights.md

 Bondsmen are loyal to death to their undead master.
 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |4 2 2 3 3 1 2 1 5
-Weapons/Armor: Bondsmen may be armed with weapons and armor chosen from the Undead Warrior Equipment list.
+Weapons/Armour: Bondsmen may be armed with weapons and armour chosen from the Undead Warrior Equipment list.
 Skills: The Bondsmen may choose from Combat, Shooting, and Strength, when he gains a new skill.
 Special Rules